[ Note: this is a modified version of the original web page. See: About ]

 In the early summer of 2012, after the landlords of the house-in-the-woods we had been living in were forced to put our refuge up for sale, we had to look for a new home in a frighteningly overheated rental market.
 Houses and apartments we could afford had become as rare as peacock’s teeth – at least, anything that met our requirements.
-Because Advocat commutes to his office in San Francisco, the ideal perch for us is a swift run to the Golden Gate Bridge – but it also has to be somewhere replicating the peace and open vistas of the mountain home in eastern California from which Advocat asked Scriba to move, to be with him.
+Because Advocat commutes to his office in San Francisco, the ideal perch for us was a swift run to the Golden Gate Bridge – but it also had to be somewhere replicating the peace and open vistas of the mountain home in eastern California from which Advocat asked me to move, to be with him.

-We should have been suspicious – much, much, more suspicious.
+We should have been suspicious.

 Natural beauty was what had drawn each of us to California.
 Separately and together, we had lived on San Francisco Bay; in wooded inland valleys; on steep hilltops; in wine country; in high desert terrain; on the lip of Lake Tahoe in deep snow.

 The one California setting neither of us had ever tried was the coast.